isakess/learning-library/oci-library/oci-hol/oci-quick-start/oci-quick-start.md

       ```

 8. Mount the disk to the newly created directory.
 Enter command:
-**NOTE:** <VOLUME_NAME> should be replaced by the string starting with 'sd' that you identified as the block volume storage in the previous step.

       ```
       <copy>
       sudo mount  /dev/VOLUME_NAME  /mnt/www/html
       </copy>
       ```
+      *NOTE: VOLUME_NAME should be replaced by the string starting with 'sd' that you identified as the block volume storage in part 4.*

       ![](./../oci-quick-start/images/Quick_S4P8.PNG " ")

-      **NOTE:** The above screenshot shows parts 8 & 9.
+      *NOTE: The above screenshot shows parts 8 & 9.*

 9. Verify /dev/`<VOLUME_NAME>` volume is now mounted to /mnt/www/html directory, Enter command: